Psychology (PSYC)

 PSYC 300.
 Sports & Exercise Psychology.
 (3 Credits)

 This course introduces the student to the psychological factors that influence individual and group sport and exercise participation.
 Topics include the influence of personal psychology and the environment on athletic performance, techniques to enhance athletic and exercise performance and adherence, and the dynamics of group processes as they relate to sports.
 Discussion to address psycho-social factors related to the healthy psychological growth and development of children including aggression, character development, and sportspersonship.
-This course is cross-listed with HPHP 300.
+This course is cross-listed with EXSC 300.
 Prerequisite: PSYC 101, fall semester 3 credits (3 lecture hours per week)

 PSYC 304.
 Industrial/Org Psychology.
 (3 Credits)